 Once the ice and snow melt, the salt doesn’t go away.
 It seeps into the ground and wells, and travels with stormwater into streams, wells and drinking water reservoirs.
 It also corrodes pipes.

 It only takes 1 teaspoon of salt (sodium chloride) to permanently pollute 5 gallons of water to a level that is toxic to freshwater ecosystems.
 Once that salt is in the water, it does not dissipate.

 Damage Salt Causes

-WSSC monitors the water in our Patuxent Reservoirs as well as the Potomac River, the source water for our Patuxent and Potomac Water Filtration Plants.
+WSSC Water monitors the water in our Patuxent River reservoirs as well as the Potomac River, the source water for our Patuxent and Potomac Water Filtration Plants.

-Sodium chloride levels in WSSC’s Patuxent River reservoirs have been steadily increasing and, if the trend continues, could pose a problem in the future.
+Sodium chloride levels in WSSC Water’s Patuxent River reservoirs have been steadily increasing and, if the trend continues, could pose a problem in the future.

 Runoff directly upstream from the Potomac Plant has an impact.

 Over the last few years, we’ve noticed increased levels of salt in the water entering both water filtration plants.
 Peaks in chloride coincide with the winter months and are higher in years where there are more winter weather events.